Recruiting Expectations, Guidelines, and Policies

 The Bates Center for Purposeful Work maintains its websites as a service to Bates students and alumni for their career development and job search efforts.

 The presence of job announcements on any site maintained by the Bates Center for Purposeful Work does not indicate an endorsement or recommendation by Bates College or the Bates Center for Purposeful Work.
-Students and alumni are solely responsible for taking all necessary precautions when interviewing for or accepting internships or jobs, as well as checking the credentials and integrity of an employer or organization.
+Students and alumni are solely responsible for taking all necessary precautions when applying to, interviewing for, or accepting internships or jobs, as well as checking the credentials and integrity of a potential employer.

 The Bates Center for Purposeful Work websites also contain links to other websites not controlled by Bates College or the Bates Center for Purposeful Work, and neither party is responsible for the contents of any linked site, including the accuracy of any information, services, or materials provided by these sites or any third parties.
 The Bates Center for Purposeful Work provides these links only as a resource to support the career and professional development of students and alumni.